-The first example demonstrates an obstacle that arises primarily out of the fact that Algorithm \ref{rank} is both randomized and budget oblivious. \begin{eg} \emph{ Consider an instance with $n$ resources $\{1,\cdots,n\}$, with budget $n-1$ for resources $j\in[n-1]$ and budget $(n-1)^{1.98}$ for resource $n$.
-Let per unit rewards $r_i=1\,\, \forall i\in[n]$.
+The first example shows that for \alg, even in the small bids regime, the total used budget of a resource $i$ can decrease as $y_i$ decreases and the bid prices of resource $i$ increase.
+The example also demonstrates that \alg\ and $\falg$ can output a very different matching on the same instance. \begin{eg} \emph{ Consider an instance with $n$ resources $\{1,\cdots,n\}$, with budget $n-1$ for resources $j\in[n-1]$ and budget $(n-1)^{1.98}$ for resource $n$.
 We focus on a snippet of this instance by considering arrivals $\{t+1,\cdots,t+2n-2\}\subset T$.
 We execute Algorithm \ref{rank} (with $\beta=1$) on this instance with seed $Y_{\mns n}$ for resources $j\in[n-1]$ fixed, and observe the change in output as seed $y_n$ varies.
 Suppose that exactly 1 unit of budget is available at arrival $t+1$ for every resource $j\in[n-1]$ and every value of $y_n\in[0,1]$.
-Further, $\forall y_n\in[0,1]$, all of resource $n$'s budget is available at $t+1$.
-The bids are as follows. \begin{enumerate}[(i)] \item Arrival $\tau\in\{t+1,\cdots,t+n-1\}$ has bid $b_{j \tau}=1$ for resource $j\in[n-1]$ such that $\tau=t+j$, and bid $b_{n \tau}=2$ for resource $n$. \item Arrival $\tau\in\{t+n,\cdots,t+2n-2\}$ has bid $b_{j \tau}=(n-1)^{0.99}$ for resource $j\in[n-1]$ such that $\tau=t+n-1+j$, and bid $b_{n\tau}=(n-1)^{0.98}$ for resource $n$. \end{enumerate} Let $n\to +\infty$ so that we are in the small bid regime.
-Now, observe that there exists some $c\in(0,1)$ such that when $y_n\in(c,1]$, resource $n$ is matched to the last $n-1$ arrivals and all of $i$'s budget is utilized.
+Further, $\forall y_n\in[0,1]$, suppose that all of resource $n$'s budget is available at $t+1$.
+The bids are as follows. \begin{enumerate}[(i)] \item Arrival $\tau\in\{t+1,\cdots,t+n-1\}$ bids $1$ for resource $j=\tau-t$, bids $2$ for resource $n$, and bids 0 for all other resources. \item Arrival $\tau\in\{t+n,\cdots,t+2n-2\}$ bids $(n-1)^{0.99}$ for resource $j=\tau-(t+n-1)$, bids $(n-1)^{0.98}$ for resource $n$, and bids 0 for all other resources. \end{enumerate} Let $n\to +\infty$ so that we are in the small bid regime.
+Now, observe that there exists some $c\in(0,1)$ such that when $y_n\in(c,1]$, \alg\ matches resource $n$ to the last $n-1$ arrivals and all of $n$'s budget is utilized.